github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 ## Customizing the token claims

 You can security harden your OIDC configuration by customizing the claims that are included with the JWT.
-These customisations allow you to define more granular trust conditions on your cloud roles when allowing your workflows to access resources hosted in the cloud:
+These customizations allow you to define more granular trust conditions on your cloud roles when allowing your workflows to access resources hosted in the cloud:

-{% ifversion ghec %} - For an additional layer of security, you can append the `issuer` url with your enterprise slug.
-This lets you set conditions on the issuer (`iss`) claim, configuring it to only accept JWT tokens from a unique `issuer` URL that must include your enterprise slug.{% endif %}
+- You can customize values for {% ifversion ghec %}`issuer` or {% endif %}`audience` claims.
+For more information, see {% ifversion ghec %}"[Customizing the `issuer` value for an enterprise](#customizing-the-issuer-value-for-an-enterprise)" and {% endif %}"[Customizing the `audience` value](#customizing-the-audience-value)."
-- You can standardize your OIDC configuration by setting conditions on the subject (`sub`) claim that require JWT tokens to originate from a specific repository, reusable workflow, or other source.
+- You can customize the format of your OIDC configuration by setting conditions on the subject (`sub`) claim that require JWT tokens to originate from a specific repository, reusable workflow, or other source.
 - You can define granular OIDC policies by using additional OIDC token claims, such as `repository_id` and `repository_visibility`.
 For more information, see "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token)".

-To customize these claim formats, organization and repository admins can use the REST API endpoints described in the following sections.
+### Customizing the `audience` value

+When you use custom actions in your workflows, those actions may use the {% data variables.product.prodname_actions %} Toolkit to enable you to supply a custom value for the `audience` claim.
+Some cloud providers also use this in their official login actions to enforce a default value for the `audience` claim.
+For example, the [GitHub Action for Azure Login](https://github.com/Azure/login/blob/master/action.yml) provides a default `aud` value of `api://AzureADTokenExchange`, or it allows you to set a custom `aud` value in your workflows.
+For more information on the {% data variables.product.prodname_actions %} Toolkit, see the [OIDC token](https://github.com/actions/toolkit/tree/main/packages/core#oidc-token) section in the documentation.

+If you do not want to use the default `aud` value offered by an action, you can provide a custom value for the `audience` claim.
+This allows you to set a condition that only workflows in a specific repository or organization can access the cloud role.
+If the action you are using supports this, you can use the `with` keyword in your workflow to pass a custom `aud` value to the action.
+For more information, see "[AUTOTITLE](/actions/creating-actions/metadata-syntax-for-github-actions#inputs)."

 {% ifversion ghec %}

-### Switching to a unique token URL
+### Customizing the `issuer` value for an enterprise

 By default, the JWT is issued by {% data variables.product.prodname_dotcom %}'s OIDC provider at `https://token.actions.githubusercontent.com`.
 This path is presented to your cloud provider using the `iss` value in the JWT.

-Enterprise admins can security harden their OIDC configuration by configuring their enterprise to receive tokens from a unique URL at `https://token.actions.githubusercontent.com/<enterpriseSlug>`.
-Replace `<enterpriseSlug>` with the slug value of your enterprise.
+To security harden their OIDC configuration, enterprise administrators can configure their enterprise to receive tokens from a unique URL at `https://token.actions.githubusercontent.com/<enterpriseSlug>`, replacing `<enterpriseSlug>` with the slug value of the enterprise.

 This configuration means that your enterprise will receive the OIDC token from a unique URL, and you can then configure your cloud provider to only accept tokens from that URL.
 This helps ensure that only the enterprise's repositories can access your cloud resources using OIDC.

-To activate this setting for your enterprise, an enterprise admin must use the `/enterprises/{enterprise}/actions/oidc/customization/issuer` endpoint and specify `"include_enterprise_slug": true` in the request body.
-For more information, see "[AUTOTITLE](/rest/actions/oidc#set-the-github-actions-oidc-custom-issuer-policy-for-an-enterprise)."
+To activate this setting for your enterprise, an enterprise administrator must use the `/enterprises/{enterprise}/actions/oidc/customization/issuer` endpoint and specify `"include_enterprise_slug": true` in the request body.
+For more information, see "[AUTOTITLE](/rest/actions/oidc#set-the-github-actions-oidc-custom-issuer-policy-for-an-enterprise)" in the REST API documentation.

 After this setting is applied, the JWT will contain the updated `iss` value.
 In the following example, the `iss` key uses `octocat-inc` as its `enterpriseSlug` value: